+I’m about to give you a number of tools to help you write more magnetic characters.
 These tools cover everything you need to improve on:

 Why Should You Focus on Character?

-For this, we love that wizard.
+For this, we love the old wizard.

 It’s almost impossible for a great character to live in a boring story.
 They engage us.
 They keep us invested in completely fictional events.
 Compelling plot points seem to “write themselves” around great characters.